7 Follow-up email examples for all occasions

-After a job interview, the ball is no longer in your court—you’re waiting to hear from your potential employer.
+After you submit a job application or have a job interview, it may feel like the ball is no longer in your court or that it’s up to the employer to contact you.
 This doesn’t mean you have to sit and wait until an email or call comes your way.
-Instead, you should follow up after job interviews.
-But, how do you politely ask for an interview result?
-You may need some tact and forethought, but crafting a follow-up email after the final interview just might get you an answer a bit quicker.
-Or, you can pick up the phone, but you’ll need to know what to say when you call to follow up after an interview.
-Here are helpful tips and examples on how to handle the next steps in the hiring process.
+Instead, you should follow up.
+But how do you politely prompt them for action?
+You may need some tact and forethought, but crafting a follow-up email just might get you an answer a bit quicker.

-The COVID-19 pandemic has ushered in remote interviews.
-While phone interviews have been around for some time, it’s more likely today that you’ll be interviewed over the phone or via video.
-So, how do you inquire about a job after an interview that was conducted remotely?
-If it was the first interview, you shouldn’t wait around for the recruiter to give you a call for the follow-up interview.
+While phone interviews have been around for a while, it’s even more likely today that you’ll be interviewed over the phone or via video.
+So, how do you ask about a job after an interview that was conducted remotely?
+Even if it was the first interview, you shouldn’t wait around for the recruiter to give you a call for the follow-up interview.
 Get the jump on it by sending an email to remind them that you’re interested in the position.
-You can mention the various projects that you may have worked on in the past.
 Here’s a sample of a follow-up email:

 Thank you for your time, I look forward to hearing from you.

-You got a chance to attend the interview and gave it your best shot.
-So now is the time to send a follow-up email after the interview, which is not only a thank you for the chance, but also a subtle reminder that you are a great candidate for the position.
+You got a chance to attend an in-person interview and gave it your best shot.
+So now is the time to send a follow-up email after the interview, which is not only a thank you for the opportunity, but also a subtle reminder that you are a great candidate for the job.

-Thank you so much for taking the time to interview me today.
-My time getting to know the team was great and it gave me an insight into the kind of people I would be working with.
-I truly believe my skills could add a lot to your team—and together we could help the store surpass its goals.
+Thank you so much for taking the time to interview me for the (job title) role at (employer name/ location) today.
+My time getting to know the company was great and it gave me an insight into the kind of people I would be working with.
+I truly believe my skills could add a lot to your team—and together we could help the company/store/location surpass its goals.

 Sometimes at the end of the interview, recruiters face a tough choice between a few promising candidates.
 In these cases, they’ll invite you back for a second interview.
 If this happens to you, it’s really important to send a 2nd follow up email.
 After interview number two, you’ve had more time to get to know the company and what they’re looking for.
 Use any information you’ve learned to write a more in-depth note—it shows that you’ve been paying attention, which never hurts.

-Thank you for inviting me for a second interview.
+Thank you for inviting me for a second interview for the (job title) role at (employer / location).
 After the first round, I was enthusiastic about joining your team.
-The second interview has renewed my excitement even more.
-I would love to work in such a great place, under the experienced management and in a key position.
-I look forward to being a part of your team and working toward meeting the company goals.
+The second interview has renewed my excitement.
+I would love to work in such a great place, under experienced management and in a key position.
+I am eager to hear your decision and hope I can look forward to soon being a part of your team!

-It’s been a few weeks since our interview and I look forward to hearing you from you regarding the position.
+It’s been a few weeks since my interview for the (job title) role at (employer), and I look forward to hearing from you regarding the position.
 During the interview, you mentioned that you’re looking for a hardworking and enterprising person who can improve your team.
 I’m sure I have what it takes and I’m still interested in the job.
 If the job has been filled, please let me know.
 If it hasn’t, I wanted to reiterate my interest.

 Please let me know if you have any additional questions.